Gixx/worstpractice.github.io/src/_posts/2020-02-19-deal-with-public-and-private-access-modifiers-in-js.md

 We construct a new instance with the `new` keyword.
 But unfortunately it's not mandatory.
 However, I'd like to use it to keep the illusion.

 As previously all the `const` and `let` methods and properties will be hidden from "outside".
 And here's the twisty thing: we define two objects in the private part.
 One for the "*public properties*" and one for the "*public methods*".
-Within the object we can reach methods and properties with the `this` keyword, as we do it in the `generateUUID()` method.
+Within each object we can reach methods and properties by the `this` keyword, as we do it in the `generateUUID()` method.
+But for cross-referencing between the `properties` and `methods` we can't use the `this`.

-So why we have the "*public*" properties and methods are separated?
-Because in the end we will freeze the returning object, which means we can't change this object any more.
+So why we separate the "*public*" properties and methods?
+Because in the end we will freeze the returning `methods` object, which means we can't change this object any more.
 Luckily this does not stand for the contents of Arrays and Objects.
 In a frozen object we can't change scalars, but we can add/change elements in an array/object.
 That's why we collect all the "*public*" properties separately in an object.
-And since we can use the `get` and `set` keywords, we can create the illusion of getting and setting a public property:
+And since we can use the `get` and `set` keywords, we can create the illusion of working directly with the public property:

 ```js
 // Get and set public property